Renting University Facilities

 • The food service director coordinates the use of the private dining room, banquet room, and the main dining area of the Stephenson Center.

-• The University chaplain coordinates the use of the Camp-Swofford Chapel.
+• The Campus Minister coordinates the use of the Camp-Swofford Chapel.

 • A designated music department faculty member coordinates the use of Fullerton Auditorium.